-Candidates should be comfortable working with diverse people, people of faith, students and low-income communities.
-Ideally, candidates will have personal or professional experience within communities of color.
-This person should be committed to learning the OOC organizing model, build relationships and teams, and recruit community leaders to join the campaign.
+Candidates should be comfortable working with diverse people.
+Ideally, candidates will have personal or professional experience within the care industry.
+This person should be committed to learning the Online to Offline organizing model to build relationships and teams.

-● Organizer is able to work effectively with diverse staff, leaders, partners, and the general public.
+● Work effectively with diverse staff, leaders, partners, and the general public.

-● Works closely with the team and supervisor to develop and implement campaign and work plan.
+● Work closely with the supervisor to implement campaign and work plans.

-● Able to work with leaders across race, class, and gender to align different interests towards the common goal of building community power to improve economic justice outcomes for black and brown communities.
+● Able to work with leaders across race, class, and gender to align different interests towards a common goal

-● Works with grassroots groups and leaders to recruit people into building volunteer teams, educate and motivate people to take action
+● Recruit people into volunteer teams that educate and motivate other people to take action

-● Recruiting leaders to tell their stories and provide quotes for press releases, reports, social media, and other communications materials as necessary
+● Recruit leaders to tell their stories and provide quotes for press releases, reports, social media, etc

-● Trains grassroots leaders and groups in policy and messaging about the Fed Up campaign.
+● Trains grassroots leaders and groups in policy and messaging about the Care Economy and Safety Net

-● Organizes [a] outreach activities with volunteers including canvassing, phone/texting banking, and tabling, [b] leadership development and organizing activities such as trainings, leadership and committee meetings, and [c] large-scale public actions including community conversations, town halls, public meetings, and direct actions
+● Organize [a] outreach activities with volunteers including canvassing, phone/texting banking, and tabling, [b] leadership development and organizing activities such as trainings, leadership and committee meetings, and [c] large-scale public actions including community conversations, town halls, public meetings, & direct actions

 ● Attend and actively participate in team and coalition meetings, meet regularly with supervisor, submit all reports in a timely manner, and attend training as required